ACT Test Taking Tricks

-ACT test tricks are nothing but strategies you adopt and habits you form to ensure that your ACT attempt is crowned with success.
+These tricks are nothing but strategies you adopt and habits you form to ensure that your attempt is crowned with success.

 The biggest 'trick' you can employ, of course, is to work hard.
 There is no substitute for hard work.
-Even if you have already attempted the ACT a few times, you need to study in an organized way if you wish to improve your performance.
+Even if you have already attempted the examination earlier, you need to study in an organized way if you wish to improve your performance.

-There are a lot of ACT prep guides available, but whichever other prep guide you refer to, you must make it a point not to miss practicing with the official ACT prep guide as well.
+There are a lot of prep guides available, but whichever guide you refer to, you must make it a point not to miss practicing with the official preparatory guide as well.

-Each section of the ACT is timed, and you cannot afford to spend more than a few minutes on any one question.
-One of the major problems that students attempting ACT face is that they are unable to complete their answers within the specified time.
+Each section of the examination is timed, and you cannot afford to spend more than a few minutes on any one question.
+One of the major problems that students taking the test face is that they are unable to complete their answers within the specified time.

-The best way out of the dilemma is to implement the following ACT test tricks:
+The best way out of the dilemma is to implement the following strategies: